Hashnode/mern-starter/README.md

   npm start
 ```

-**Note : Please make sure your MongoDB is running, nodemon and cross-env is installed globally before running `npm start`.** For MongoDB installation guide see [this](https://docs.mongodb.org/v3.0/installation/).
+**Note : Please make sure your MongoDB is running.** For MongoDB installation guide see [this](https://docs.mongodb.org/v3.0/installation/).

 ## File Structure